Leptospirosis: Signs and symptoms

 The symptoms of leptospirosis usually appear one to two weeks after infection, but the incubation period can be as long as a month.
 The illness is biphasic in a majority of symptomatic cases.
 Symptoms of the first phase (acute or leptospiremic phase) last five to seven days.
 In the second phase (immune phase), the symptoms resolve as antibodies against the bacteria are produced.
 Additional symptoms develop in the second phase.
 The phases of illness may not be distinct, especially in patients with severe illness.
-90% of those infected experience mild symptoms while 10% experience severe leptospirosis.
+About 90% of those infected experience mild symptoms, while 10% experience severe leptospirosis.

 Leptospiral infection in humans causes a range of symptoms, though some infected persons may have none.
-The disease begins suddenly with fever accompanied by chills, intense headache, severe muscle aches and abdominal pain.
+The disease begins suddenly with fever accompanied by chills, intense headache, severe muscle aches, and abdominal pain.
 A headache brought on by leptospirosis causes throbbing pain and is characteristically located at the head's bilateral temporal or frontal regions.
 The person could also have pain behind the eyes and a sensitivity to light.
 Muscle pain usually involves the calf muscle and the lower back.
-The most characteristic feature of leptospirosis is the conjunctival suffusion (conjunctivitis without exudate) which is rarely found in other febrile illnesses.
+The most characteristic feature of leptospirosis is the conjunctival suffusion (conjunctivitis without exudate), which is rarely found in other febrile illnesses.
 Other characteristic findings on the eye include subconjunctival bleeding and jaundice.
 A rash is rarely found in leptospirosis.
-When one is found alternative diagnoses such as dengue fever and chikungunya fever should be considered.
+When one is found, alternative diagnoses such as dengue fever and chikungunya fever should be considered.
 Dry cough is observed in 20–57% of people with leptospirosis.
 Thus, this clinical feature can mislead a doctor to diagnose the disease as a respiratory illness.
 Additionally, gastrointestinal symptoms such as nausea, vomiting, abdominal pain, and diarrhoea frequently occur.
 Vomiting and diarrhea may contribute to dehydration.
 The abdominal pain can be due to acalculous cholecystitis or inflammation of the pancreas.
 Rarely, the lymph nodes, liver, and spleen may be enlarged and palpable.

-There will be a resolution of symptoms for one to three days.
-The immune phase starts after this and can last from four to 30 days and can be anything from brain to kidney complications.
+Resolution of symptoms occurs for one to three days.
+The immune phase starts after this and can last from four to 30 days, and can vary from brain to kidney complications.
 The hallmark of the second phase is inflammation of the membranes covering the brain.
 Signs and symptoms of meningitis include severe headache and neck stiffness.
 Kidney involvement is associated with reduced or absent urine output.